svenriksen/map-app/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-Hadn't it been for the support from Google, StackOverFlow, Youtube, and Flutter community, we wouldn't have been able to conduct our first-time application project.